+USPTO personnel are to give claims their broadest reasonable interpretation in light of the supporting disclosure.
+See MPEP § 2111.
 Disclosure may be express, implicit, or inherent.
-Thus, at the outset, USPTO personnel must attempt to correlate claimed means to elements set forth in the written description that perform the recited step or function.
-The written description includes the original specification and the drawings and USPTO personnel are to give the claimed means plus function limitations their broadest reasonable interpretation consistent with all corresponding structures or materials described in the specification and their equivalents including the manner in which the claimed functions are performed.
+USPTO personnel are to give the claimed means plus function limitations their broadest reasonable interpretation consistent with all corresponding structures or materials described in the specification and their equivalents including the manner in which the claimed functions are performed.
 See Kemco Sales, Inc. v.
 Control Papers Company, Inc., 208 F.3d 1352, 54 USPQ2d 1308 (Fed.
 Cir.
 2000).
-Further guidance in interpreting the scope of equivalents is provided in MPEP § 2181 through § 2186.
+Further guidance in interpreting the scope of equivalents is provided in MPEP § 2181 through MPEP § 2186.